 2.1 Role Statement and Role Assignment

 A role statement will be prepared by the department head or supervisor and agreed upon between the department head or supervisor and the faculty member at the time the faculty member accepts an appointment, as indicated by their signatures.
 During the search process, the department head or supervisor will discuss with each candidate the candidate’s prospective role in the academic unit as defined by the role statement.
-The role statement should also be approved and signed by the dean and the provost and, where applicable, the vice president for extension, prior to the faculty member’s signature.
+The role statement should also be approved and signed by the dean.
+Once signed by all appropriate parties the provost and, where applicable, the vice president for extension, should receive a copy.
 The role statement will include percentages for each domain of professional service (Policy 404.1.2, Professional Services).
 These percentages will define the relative evaluative weight to be given to performance in each of the professional domains.
 Role statements serve two primary functions:

 First, the faculty member can gauge their expenditure of time and energy relative to the various roles the faculty member is asked to perform in the university.

-Second, role statements provide the medium by which the assigned duties of the faculty member are described, including the campus or center location, and by which administrators and advisory committees evaluate the faculty member’s progress towards tenure and/or promotion.
+Second, role statements provide the medium by which the assigned duties of the faculty member are described, including the campus or center location, start date, third review (where applicable), final tenure (where applicable), prior service, and by which administrators and advisory committees evaluate the faculty member’s progress towards tenure and/or promotion.

-The role statement will be reviewed, signed, and dated annually by the faculty member and the department head or supervisor and dean, or, where appropriate, the vice president for extension, and may be revised as needed.
-Subsequent revisions may be initiated by either the faculty member or the department head or supervisor.
+Revisions to the role statement may be initiated by either the faculty member or the department head or supervisor.
+Modified role statements will be reviewed, signed, and dated by the faculty member and the department head or supervisor and dean, or, where appropriate, the vice president for extension.
 Any revision of the role statement, including the campus or center location, should be mutually agreed to by the faculty member and the department head or supervisor and approved by the dean or the vice president for extension.
-If agreement cannot be reached, the disagreement should be resolved through an appeal by the faculty member through the faculty grievance procedure (Section 410.x.x: xxxxx) before transmitting revised role statements to the tenure or promotion advisory committee.
+If agreement cannot be reached, the disagreement should be resolved through an appeal by the faculty member through the College Faculty Advisory Committee (Section 410.x.x: xxxxx) before transmitting revised role statements to the tenure or promotion advisory committee.
 A copy of the role statement and any subsequent revisions will be provided to the faculty member, the department head or supervisor, the dean or the vice president for extension, the provost, and the members of the tenure and/or promotion advisory committee.

 Academic units may find it useful to employ an annual work plan or “role assignment”.
 The faculty member’s role assignment describes the detailed implementation of the domains of professional service as defined in the faculty member’s role statement.
 During the annual review, the role assignment may be adjusted within the parameters of the role statement.
 Major changes in the role assignment may prompt review and revision of the role statement.